-Part A - the trustee's systems, procedures and internal controls are designed to ensure that the trustee has complied with all applicable prudential requirements systems, procedures and controls that operated effectively throughout the year of income to address compliance with all applicable Prudential Requirements.
+Part A - the trustee's systems, procedures and internal controls are designed to ensure that the trustee has complied with all applicable prudential requirements

-Based on the procedures I performed and evidence I obtained, nothing has come to my attention that causes me to believe that, in all material respects, the trustee did not have in place suitably designed
+Based on the procedures I performed and the evidence obtained, nothing has come to my attention that causes me to believe that, in all material respects, the trustee did not have in place suitably designed systems, procedures and controls that operated effectively throughout the year of income and address compliance, with all applicable Prudential Requirements.

-Part B - the trustee's systems, procedures and internal controls provided reliable data to APRA as required under the APRA reporting standards
+Part B - the trustee's systems, procedures and internal controls provided reliable data to APRA as required under the reporting standards prepared under the FSCODA

-Based on the procedures I performed and evidence I obtained, nothing has come to my attention that causes me to believe that, in all material respects, the trustee did not have in place suitably designed systems, procedures and controls that operated effectively throughout the year of income and provided reliable data to APRA as required under the APRA reporting standards.
+Based on the procedures I performed and the evidence obtained, nothing has come to my attention that causes me to believe that, in all material respects, the trustee did not have in place suitably designed systems, procedures and controls that operated effectively throughout the year of income and provided reliable data to APRA, as required under the reporting standards prepared under the FSCODA.